achilles945/VoidRecon/development.md

         - validate input
         - call run() with prepared args

+- **module.py**
-- **module_loader.py**
+    - load_module()
         - Auto-scan available modules:
             - Add a list_modules() function that traverses modules/ dir and returns names
         - Module dependency checker
             - Ensure required packages for module are installed

-- **module_runner.py**
+    - run_module()
         -  Pretty output formatting
             - Clean table output for stdout
             - Save to .json, .txt, or .csv in /output/
         - Timestamped reports
         - Logging support:
             - Log results to a file using your utils/logger.py
         - Standardize module interface
             - Always look for .run(target) and info = {} in each module
         - Error resilience:
             - If a module crashes, handle and continue
         - Chain scans:
             - Run multiple modules on same target (like a scan profile)
-- **shell.py**

-- **visual.py**
-    - Graphical version of tool